COMP2160-Game-Development/Prac-13a/README.md

 * Gizmos

 ## LETs and LEUs
 A reminder to please take a moment to complete the LETs and LEUs for this unit.
-Cameron, Malcolm and Kayson have all opened LETs.
 This feedback is really important, and we need to reach a certain number of participants for us to see any of it.
 Please, if you have the time, fill them out.

 ## Today's Task
 Today you will be implementing basic path-finding AI to move a player around using the mouse.
-You can play a sample solution here: https://uncanny-machines.itch.io/comp2160-week-12-prac
+You can play a sample solution [here](https://uncanny-machines.itch.io/comp2160-week-13a-prac)

-## Step 1 – Setup
+## Step 1 – Setup (20 min)

 ### Disable Lighting
 Unity contains some sophisticated lighting code which takes time to bake.
 By default Unity automatically re-bakes lighting whenever you change the 3D scene.
 This can make editing very slow, so it is a good idea to turn off automatic baking when you start a new 3D scene.